thiagorossener/jekflix-template/pages/about.md

 ## Contact

-If you are interested in discussing opportunities or connecting please reach out via my contact page.
+If you are interested in discussing opportunities or connecting please reach out via my socials below.